Welcome to the new KidsHealth website! See what is new.

 • there are some things you can do in the meantime

-How is autism-takiwātanga diagnosed?
+How autism-takiwātanga is diagnosed

 Initial concerns

 You may be one of the first to notice signs of autism - takiwātanga in your child.
-Your child's teachers, Well Child nurse or GP may also raise concerns about your child's development.
+Your child's teachers, Well Child nurse or health professional may also raise concerns about your child's development.
 Your Well Child nurse checks your child's growth and development at all Well Child visits.
 You and your Well Child nurse can discuss any concerns you have about your child's development and behaviour.

 Who to talk to